Tag

 As far back as I can remember, the moment I stepped inside a wood, forest, or even a small spinney, I immediately noticed a shift — both in my surroundings and within myself.
 The tall, cathedral-like acoustics, the soft feel underfoot, and that earthy, grounding scent all seem to whisper, slow down, you’re safe here.

-My breathing naturally becomes deeper, and for me, there’s always a feeling of profound inner peace.
 This challenge is about mindfully harnessing that experience — learning how to use your local wood or forest as a natural way to recharge, refresh, and reset.

 There are so many different self-care practices that help with stress, and I’ve tried many of them.
 But forest bathing remains a favourite because it’s simple, deeply restorative, and reconnects you with something far bigger than stress.
 And if you can’t travel or have mobility challenges, don’t worry — I’ll share ways to create your own garden bathing experience too.